 Denver, Colorado 80246-1530

-Following review of the application, the Division may request additional information or deny the authorization to discharge under this general permit.
-If the Division determines that an applicant does not fall under the scope of the general permit, then the information received may be processed for an individual permit.
+Following review of the application, the division will determine if information is sufficient to issue a certification.
+Alternatively, the division may request additional information or deny the authorization to discharge under this general permit.
+If the division determines that an applicant does not fall under the scope of the general permit, then the information received may be processed for an individual permit.
 The applicant also may apply for coverage under an alternative general permit.
-The applicant shall be notified of the Division’s determination.
-The certification may be revoked if during the renewal process, the Division determines that the applicant no longer qualifies for the general permit.
+The applicant shall be notified of the division’s determination.
+The certification may be revoked if during the renewal process, the division determines that the applicant no longer qualifies for the general permit.
 The applicant also may be allowed to discharge under the general permit with additional terms and conditions in the amended certification until an individual permit or alternative general permit is issued.
+The permittee is authorized to discharge upon the division’s issuance of a certification under this permit.

 A permittee desiring continued coverage under this general permit must reapply at least 180 days in advance of this permit expiration.
 If this permit is not reissued or replaced prior to the expiration date, it will be administratively continued and remain in force and effect.
 Any discharges authorized under this permit will automatically remain covered by this permit if a permittee was authorized to discharge under this permit prior to the expiration date until the earliest of the following: